Tymotex/timz.dev/src/components/windows/projects-window/project-descriptions/Cosmica.md

 ---
 title: Cosmica
 image: https://tymotex.github.io/timz.dev/public/project-images/cosmica-title.png
+summary: Cosmica is a cross-platform sci-fi strategy game written in C# and built with the Unity game engine.
 ---

 _Cosmica_ is a cross-platform sci-fi strategy game written in C# and built with the Unity game engine.